-It was shown that rumen metagenome and metatranscriptome of low methane yielding sheep has smaller rumen size and unique Sharpea-enriched microbiome characterized by lactic acid formation and utilization.
+It was shown that certain sheep breeds with the smaller rumen size have unique Sharpea-enriched microbiome characterized by lactic acid formation and utilization.
 It results in lower hydrogen production and lower methane formation (Kamke, 2016).
-It is possible that the White face sheep investigated in this study have relatively larger, and genetically higher, methane producing rumen since animals were bred historically for larger body frames and carcasses for efficient meat production.
+It is possible that the Whiteface sheep investigated in this study have relatively larger, and genetically higher, methane producing rumen since animals were bred historically for larger body frames and carcasses for efficient meat production.

 Microbiome and Potential Mechanism for Methane Reduction

-resultant loss of all energy efficiency and metabolism.
+Ruminant animals digest cellulose and lignin from the fibrous material of the pastures and convert them through Embden-Meyerhof-Parnas (EMP) glycolytic pathway to the short chain fatty acids (acetate, propionate and butyrate) with the help of cellulolytic and amylolytic bacteria in the rumen.
+The SHFA (short chain fatty acids) are absorbed in the circulation from the ruminal wall and are used for energy production, growth and all aspects of metabolism.
+The common end results of fiber degradation in the rumen are acetate, propionate, butyrate, and less significantly lactate, formate, and H2 – hydrogen.
+If hydrogen accumulates significantly it can decrease rumen pH and inhibit all enzymatic activity with the resultant loss of all energy efficiency and metabolism.
 The common acceptor and neutralizer of elevated Hydrogen in the rumen are methanogenic bacteria from the group archaea that serve as a so-called “hydrogen sink”.
-They absorb extra hydrogen and combine it with CO2 to produce CH4 that is burped by the animal.
+They absorb extra hydrogen and combine it with CO2 to produce CH4 methane that is burped by the animal.
 Red seaweed works by inhibiting and reducing numbers of methane producing bacteria or archaea, decreasing available “hydrogen sink “and shifting microbial fermentation into more efficient biochemical pathways.
-The short fatty acid ratio is significantly changed by supplementation with Asparagopsis taxiformis both in vivo and vitro.
+The short fatty acid ratio is significantly changed by the supplementation with Asparagopsis taxiformis both in vivo and vitro.
 The production of acetate is decreased, the acetate/propionate ratio is decreased, propionate production is increased after feeding red seaweed.
-Acetate and butyrateare known to be Hydrogen donors, and propionate serves as hydrogen acceptor in the ruminal glycolytic pathways.
-The propionate becomes a hydrogen sink instead of methane synthesizing bacteria.
-It leads to more efficient nutrient utilization, more SCFA production per kg of dry matter and better animal health, since useful fatty acid is synthesized and utilized by the animal using hydrogen molecule instead of horizontal hydrogen transfer to the methanogens and loss of the possible nutrient through methane emission.
-Total volume of SCFA produced in the rumen is not decreased by Asparagopsis taxiformis supplementation in smaller doses.
-In a higher amount of supplementation, the SCFA volume gradually declines, which might signify decrease in the animal production and health.
+Acetate and butyrate are known to be Hydrogen donors, and propionate serves as hydrogen acceptor in the ruminal glycolytic pathways.
+The propionate becomes a hydrogen sink instead of methane synthesizing archaea.
+It leads to more efficient nutrient utilization, more SCFA production per kg of dry matter and better animal health, since useful fatty acids are synthesized and utilized by the animal using hydrogen molecule instead of horizontal hydrogen transfer to the methanogens that leads to loss of the useful nutrient through the methane emission.
+Total volume of SCFA produced in the rumen is not decreased by Asparagopsis taxiformis supplementation in smaller doses( less than 2% of DMI) In a higher amount of supplementation, the SCFA volume gradually declines, which might signify decrease in the animal production and health.

 Higher than 5% DMI of supplementation decreases Organic matter digestibility, as well as SCFA synthesis, and precludes its application for agricultural animals, despite total 100% methane emission inhibition (Kinley, 2016).

 The IIlumina shotgun microbiome analysis revealed a significant decrease of Archaea population as well as archaea/bacteria ratio in the feces in both treatment groups compared to control at all treatment points, but only high supplementation group change reached statistical significance.
-The reduction of Archaea was directly proportional to the reduction of methane emission by the seaweed in the 2% DMI group.
+The reduction of Archaea was directly proportional to the reduction of methane emission by the seaweed in the 1% DMI group.
 It is in alignment with the previous research by Breanna Roque (2019) that showed the average relative abundance of Euryarchaeota (archaea) over the duration of the experiment was lower in A.taxiformis group compared to. control (1.38% and 1.79% respectively).
 Archaea are methane producing organisms of the rumen and their total content is 3-4% of the total microbial population.
-They efficiently remove excess hydrogen from the rumen and convert it to methane using the cobamide-dependent methyl transferase step in the release of the CH4.
+They efficiently remove excess hydrogen from the rumen and convert it to methane using the cobamide-dependent methyltransferase step in the release of the CH4.
 A.taxiformis contains biologically active secondary metabolite bromoform and dibromochloromethane that can react with reduced vitamin B12, and in this way can inhibit critical last step in methane synthesis (Martinez-Fernandez, 2016).

-On the other hand, it is less clear that lower intestinal tract microbiota directly reflects rumen and stomach microbial physiology.
-There is previous research that shows that bacterial microbiota populates different compartments of the Gi tract independently and there might be no direct correlation in between the species in different parts (Wang, 2017, Tanca,2016).
+On the other hand, it is not firmly established that lower intestinal tract microbiota directly reflects rumen and stomach microbial physiology.
+There is previous research that shows that bacterial microbiota populates different compartments of the gastrointestinal tract independently and there might be no direct correlation in between the species in different parts (Wang, 2017, Tanca,2016).
 We assumed that there is some correlation between feces microbial composition and upper GI microbiome because of the linear physical nature of the digestive tract and its interconnectivity.
 Changes in one compartment would cause physiologic and immunologic changes in other areas of the GI tract.
 This approach obviously has limitations and awaits further confirmation.

 Microbiome, Parasite Reduction Mechanism, and Link with Methane